Lightning-AI/pytorch-lightning/docs/source/converting_to_lightning/lightning_lite.rst

     but there is one major challenge ahead of you now: ``processes divergence``.

     Processes divergence is extremely common and shouldn't be overlooked.
     It happens when processes execute different section of the code due to different if/else condition, race condition on existing files, etc...
     This would likely result in your training hanging and as a :class:`~pytorch_lightning.lite.LightningLite` provides full flexibility, hanging would be the result of your own code.

-    Once it happens, there is 2 solutions:
+    If it happens, there is 2 solutions:
     * Debug multiple processes which can be extremely tedious and take days to resolve.
-    * Convert fully to Lightning which has been battle tested for years and implement best practices to avoid any ``processes divergence``.
+    * Start converting to Lightning which has been battle tested for years and implement best practices to avoid any ``processes divergence``.

 LightningLite to Lightning